Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 In my earlier post, I already discussed some chrome extensions for academic research.

-Nowadays, online research tools have made research practices easier for academic fraternity.
+Nowadays, online research tools have made research practices easier for the academic fraternity.

 In this article, I have assembled some web resources to assist you to conduct research more efficiently and smoothly.

-Here, I am going to share with you the following research support tools for data cleaning, literature discovery and review, citation management, keyword-based search, check for retraction, statistical analysis, online survey, analytic etc to make your research more productive.
+Here, I am going to share with you the following research support tools for data cleaning, literature discovery, and review, citation management, keyword-based search, check for retraction, statistical analysis, online survey, analytics, etc to make your research more productive.